KBookwalter/cisc489-aac/README.md

-# cisc489-aac
+Final Project for CISC 489 - Intro to NLP
-Final project for CISC489
+Kevin Bookwalter